kalyn-k/Duck-Out-of-The-Room/README.md

 **Last Edited: April 24, 2022**

 # Purpose of Project
-This project was created for Eric Wills' CIS 410 Game Programming class during Spring of 2022 at the University of Oregon.
+This project was created for Eric Wills' CIS 410 Game Programming class during the Spring of 2022 at the University of Oregon.